There are treatments and cures for dandruff and other more serious scalp conditions that can cause hair loss.

-Individuals with allergies or asthma often have skin reactions to soaps and detergents, heat, cold and pet dander.
+Individuals with allergies or asthma often have skin reactions to soaps and detergents, heat, cold, and pet dander.
 Avoiding these irritants can mitigate the effects.
-If moisturizing creams can be found that are nonirritating, such creams can reduce the dryness and flaking.
+If moisturizing creams can be found that is nonirritating, such creams can reduce dryness and flaking.
 Cold compresses also can relieve itchiness.
 Over-the-counter treatments that include hydrocortisone, or other types of ointments that contain corticosteroids, can reduce inflammation.
-In more severe cases, a physician can prescribe stronger versions of these treatments or, if necessary, antibiotics when the affected area is infected, as well as antihistamines, ultraviolet phototherapy and cyclosporine.
+In more severe cases, a physician can prescribe stronger versions of these treatments or, if necessary, antibiotics when the affected area is infected, as well as antihistamines, ultraviolet phototherapy, and cyclosporine.

 Inflamed follicles (folliculitis)

 Because the follicles, from which each strand of hair grows, can be infected by another cause, it is important to see a dermatologist to determine what the root cause might be.
 Treatment can come in the form of shampoos that contain tea tree oil, from the Melaleuca alternifolia, which is a natural antibacterial and germicidal treatment available in natural health stores as a means of addressing all kinds of fungal infections.